 Jesus is saying the same thing about the Holy Spirit's purpose.
 To the Holy Spirit, everything in this world has the same purpose—all the situations that seem to exist and that seem to confront us every day.
 The purpose He gives them is to have us realize—through the practice of forgiveness—that we are not here, which means that we forgive what is not out there.
 We forgive our brother for what he has not done.
 This does not mean that on a behavioral level he hasn't done something.
 It means that he is not even there on a behavioral level.
 It means that everything we think we see outside is a projection of what is inside.
 That is why this is so simple.
 The ego made up this world to attack, to kill, and to keep us separate.
 The Holy Spirit takes the same world and uses it as a mirror, so that through the mechanism of the miracle we can look in that mirror and recognize that what is reflected back to us is nothing other than the thought system in our minds.
 That is the Holy Spirit's single purpose for the world.
 We are now trained through our study and practice of the Course to observe that what seems to be outside is a direct reflection or a shadow of what is inside.
 I therefore now know what is inside my mind.
 Even better, I now know I have a mind!
 If I really understand there is nothing and no one out there, and that all I see is a shadow of what is within me, it must mean that there is something within me.
 That is the beginning of the end of the ego.
 That is the purpose of the miracle: to make us aware that we have a mind, which means we become mindful, instead of mindless.
 That is the value of the world.
 Our purpose is not to do things out there in the world, to join with other people, or to save other people.
 Our purpose is to realize that there are no other people—that what seems to be outside is really inside.
 When you can really heal your mind, the love in your mind will express itself within the dream that other people believe you and they are in.
 You may then find yourself very active in the world and doing very loving things in the world.
 But they will be truly loving, because they will not be based on taking sides.
 They will not be based on victims and victimizers, nor on fragmenting the Sonship still further.
 They will be based on the love which comes from a vision that sees everyone as one.

-(Paragraph 1 - Sentences 4, 5) The setting of the Holy Spirit's goal is general.
-Now He will work with you to make it specific, for application is specific.
-[The phrase "for application is specific" is not in the first edition.]
+(T-17.VI.1:4-5) The setting of the Holy Spirit's goal is general.
+Now He will work with you to make it specific, for application is specific [the phrase "for application is specific" is not in the first edition].

-(Paragraph 1 - Sentence 6) There are certain very specific guidelines He provides for any situation [the seven rules for decision] but remember that you do not yet realize their universal application.
+(T-17.VI.1:6) There are certain very specific guidelines [the seven rules for decision] He provides for any situation, but remember that you do not yet realize their universal application.